stub22/gravax/gravax_web/axLam_docs/axLamTypes.md

 In all cases the fields and type parameters used by these core types may only refer to other AxLam-Data types.
 This property may be checked during a serialization, up to the ordinary limits inherent in Scala type erasure.
 Using common AxLam facilities helps to ensure Core-compliance at compile time as well.

+0) General Proviso:  No mutable data
+  * no vars, no futures, no mutable collections, no hidden mutable data
-1) Scala 'type' operator, applied only to other AxLam-Core types

-These are completely erased at runtime.
-We use them only as sugar.
-But they are very useful as an organizing syntax.
-Unlike macros they require no special considerations.
+1) Scala 'type' operator, applied only to other AxLam-Core types *These are completely erased at runtime.
+We use them only as syntactic sugar.
+They are very useful as an organizing syntax.
+  *Unlike macros they require no special considerations.

 2) Product types, isomorphic to cartesian products:

-  * tuples (of other AxLam-Core value)
+  * Tuples (of other AxLam-Core value)
-  * case classes (with field containing only AxLam-Core values)
+  * Case classes (with field containing only AxLam-Core values)
     * fields, defs, vals of these case classes may only reference AxLam-Core values
     * _tight_ case classes have no contents besides their matchable constructor fields